tristan4d/transit-delay-management/readme.md

 ### Stochastic Delay Vignette

-Consider the mathematical model for our problem,
+Consider the stochastic delay-aware mathematical model for our problem,

 ``` math
 \begin{gather*}